DrJKL/SVNA/content/advocacy/mvmha/index.md

 ### What is the Next Step?

-Now we're fighting for a lower ceiling to rent increases (it's now 5%), and after adding our program to the City's Housing Element, which was certified by California's Department of Housing and Community Development on May 26, 2023, we got a commitment from City Council that they will study and amend our Ordinance by March of 2025.
+Now we're fighting for a lower ceiling to rent increases (it's now 5%).
+After adding our program to the City's Housing Element, which was certified by California's Department of Housing and Community Development on May 26, 2023, we got a commitment from City Council that they will study and amend our Ordinance by March of 2025.

- We're also going to fight to own the land under our homes by learning how we might convert our parks to resident-owned communities.
-That's going to be another significant, long-term struggle - but it will be worth it if we can find funding from a community land trust to help our residents own their spaces as well as their homes.
+ In the interim, we've been learning how we might convert our parks to resident-owned communities by getting funding from community land trusts, or other resources that become available from time to time.
+It's going to be another significant, long-term struggle - but it will be worth it if we can help our mobile homeowners finally own the space under their homes.